Kristen Stewart Latest Revelations About Robert Pattinson Affair And ‘Twilight’

 “I don’t view the whole Twilight blow-up as being generally traumatic.”

 She even addressed the fact that the media and everyone assumed that she never smiles or shows any expressions.
-The Personal Shopper actress said that she was just nervous at that time to be in front of such huge crowd and felt uncomfortable.
+The Personal Shopper actress said that she was just nervous at that time to be in front of such huge crowds and felt uncomfortable.

 When asked why she was not open about her relationship with the Twilight co-star, Stewart says that she was not hiding anything but “realized [my private life] affects a greater number of people than just me.”

 The Twilight co-stars Kristen Stewart and Robert Pattinson started dating in 2008.
-They had a messy and public breakup in 2012 when Stewart’s pictures with the married director of Snow White and the Huntsmen Rupert Sanders were released in the media.
+They had a messy and public breakup in 2012 when Stewart’s pictures with the married director of Snow White and the Huntsman Rupert Sanders were released in the media.

 The Cafe Society actress further said that she was not confused or struggling.
 She added that she is not someone who realized late, but it was just her private life and romance with Pattinson was turned into a commodity.